finmath/finmath-lib/src/site/markdown/codingconventions.md

 ### Naming, Code is Documentation

-Class names, member names and variable names are as descriptive as possible (feasable).
+Class names, member names and variable names are as descriptive as possible (feasible).
 Names are formed using camel notation from the general to the special property.
 Implementation details are appended.
 Examples:
   - `periodStart`